tusharlock10/tj/README.md

 What's new in version 2.1.4-> Fixed HTML email functionality bug where pictures won't show in the email, but the HTML content does show up.

+What's new in version 2.2.1-> Added make_hash(...) and pinput(...) functions

+What's new in version 2.2.5-> Removed bugs